 The founders include Scott C. Davis, a freelance writer who was a conscientious objector during Vietnam and served as a social worker in Fulton, an old, working class neighborhood of Richmond, Va.
-After the Civil war, recently freed slaves came to Fulton make a statement: took jobs with the B&O Railroad, began to make payments on their own homes, and joined Mt Zion Baptist, Calvary Temple, and other churches.
+After the Civil war, recently freed slaves moved from the southern Virginia countryside to Fulton.
+They took jobs with the B&O Railroad, began to make payments on their own homes, and joined Mt Zion Baptist, Calvary Temple, and other churches.
 Their disciplined lives were their "art" and were also a political statement.

 In the ancient Near East the development of cuneiform script—simpler and more adaptable than hieroglyphics—enabled a large class of merchants and landowners to become literate.
-Clay tablets inscribed with wedged-shaped stylus marks made possible a broad intermeshing of individual efforts in trade and commerce.
+Clay tablets inscribed with wedge-shaped stylus marks made possible a broad intermeshing of individual efforts in trade and commerce.

 Cuneiform enabled scholarship to exist and art to flower, and created what historians define as the world’s first civilization.
 When the Phoenicians developed their sound-based alphabet, they expressed it in cuneiform.